skeeto/memdig/README.md

 "narrow" command, giving you a chance to make changes to the game state.
 The `-q` (i.e. `--quit`) will exit the program before it beings the interactive prompt.

+## Supported Types

+Suffixes can be used to set the type when searching memory.
+There are three integer width specifiers: byte (b), short (h), and quad (q), and each integer type is optionally unsigned (ub, uh, u, uq).
+For floating point, include a decimal or exponent in the normal format.
+An f suffix indicates single precision.

+* -45b (signed 8-bit)
+* 40000uh (unsigned 16-bit)
+* 0xffffq (unsigned 64-bit)
+* 10.0 (double)
+* 1e1f (float)

 ## Supported Platforms